STANDARDS FOR TRUSTWORTHY AUTONOMOUS VEHICLES

-The workshop will address following challenges and open questions
+The workshop addresses the following challenges and open questions:

 Who Should Participate?

-Key industry leaders will share their vision.
-Researcher present the latest research results.
+Key industry leaders share their visions.
+Researchers present the latest research results.
 Innovators come up with new ideas and novel approaches.
 You meet, discuss, and debate the tech and business challenges while figuring out how standards related activities can help to shape markets and facilitate the commercialization of new technologies.

 Jürgen Neises: Fujitsu / Thomas Walloschke: Secon Trust Consult

 The Global Cyber Security Approach (Summary Webinar)

 Riccardo Mariani: VP Industry Safety NVIDIA

 Securing Connected Autonomous Vehicles as an Industry Global Collaboration Opportunities for Competitors

 Above and Beyond Standardization Operational Aspects of Technology Evergreening and Digital Products

 Philipp Schneidenbach: Ventum Consulting